brandonhorst/elliptical/doc/basics/language.md

 - "I'm Superman"
 - "I'm Batman"

-You've just met 3 built-in components:
+You've just met 3 built-in phrases:

-- `sequence` says "these Components must occur one-after-the-other."
+- `sequence` says "these Phrases must occur one-after-the-other."
-- `choice` says "any of these Components works" - it creates a "branch" in the tree.
+- `choice` says "any of these Phrases works" - it creates a "branch" in the tree.
 - `literal` matches a literal string, as defined in the `text` attribute.